We are excited to welcome Susan Cooper, our new group Pedagogical Leader for Little Scholars School of Early Learning.

 Through pedagogical leadership, Susan hopes to raise the benchmark to overall quality of teaching and recognises that providing children with strong foundations for ongoing learning and development is underpinned by a strong pedagogical practice.

-Pedagogy is a form of teaching strategies, the practice of educating.
-It is the techniques, strategies and approach taken by educators to enable learning and development to take place.
+Pedagogy is a form of teaching strategies in the practice of educating.
+It is the techniques, strategies and approach taken by educators to let learning and development to take place.
 Pedagogy refers to the interactive process between the teacher, the learner and the learning environment and provides reason to the design of learning spaces, materials, and resources on offer.
 Pedagogical Leadership supports educators in relating their pedagogy to content knowledge and educational theories.

-Susan has worked in the Early Childhood Sector for over 16 years and has extensive knowledge in the field of Pedagogical Practices.
-Having worked in many fields within the Education sector, from operating family day care to educator within long day care sector as well as outside school hour care services through to management and leadership.
-Susan shares ‘to take on this role is exciting as I can share my passion, influencing pedagogy approaches and practices and place emphasis on children’s play to promote continuous child development and quality outcomes for children’.
+Susan has worked in the Early Childhood Sector for more than 16 years and has extensive knowledge in the field of Pedagogical Practices.
+Having worked in many fields within the Education sector, from operating a family day care, to being an educator within long day care sector as well as outside school hour care services, through to management and leadership.

 Susan is passionate about advocating for children’s rights and is a firm believer of a child-centred approach and that the quality of interactions between adults and children play a fundamental role in stimulating early learning.

 According to Jae Fraser, founder of Little Scholars School of Early Learning, pedagogical leadership is about leading or guiding pedagogical practice, supporting Little Scholars educators in their work with children and families, and translating the Little Scholars values and principles into practice.